-ME 03.02.05 The medical director sets and reviews medical guidelines (for current accepted medical practice), and medical guidelines are in a written format.
+ME 03.02.05 The medical director sets and reviews medical guidelines at least annually (for current accepted medical practice), and medical guidelines are in a written format and include an updated attestation signed and dated by the medical director.

-ME 03.02.06 The medical director(s) is actively involved in the hiring process, training and continuing education of all medical personnel for the service that includes involvement in skills labs, medical protocol or guideline changes or additions.
+ME 03.02.06 The medical director(s) is actively involved in the hiring process, training and continuing education of all medical personnel for the service that includes involvement in skills labs, medical protocols or guideline changes or additions.

-ME 03.02.07 The medical director receives Safety and Risk Management training on an annual basis (strongly encouraged).
+ME 03.02.07 The medical director receives safety and risk management training on an annual basis (strongly encouraged).